Indecisiveness: The Path to Inaction

 Great.
 Now what?

-As I read this, I am reminded that we came without a map and compass... and it is okay to get lost from time to time.
+As I am rereading this piece, I am reminded that we all come to life without a map and compass, so it is okay to get lost from time to time.
 Right?
 So in the words of Phil McGraw...
 "Sometimes you make the right decision, sometimes you make the decision right"!
-And if that does not work... you can always choose again!
+Either way we learn and grow!